Classification of one dimensional dynamical systems by countable structures: Hilbert cube dynamical systems

 \section{Hilbert cube dynamical systems}

 Since the homeomorphism equivalence relation of metrizable compacta is known to be Borel bireducible to the universal orbit equivalence relation, it is not surprising that conjugacy of dynamical systems on the Hilbert cube is of the same complexity, which is the main result of this section.
 In a dynamical system $(X, f)$, a point $x$ is called a \emph{locally attracting fixed point} if $f(x)=x$ and there is a neighborhood $U$ of $x$ such that for every $z\in U$ the trajectory $(f^n(z))_{n\in\mathbb N}$ converges to $x$.
 The notion of a $Z$-set in the Hilbert cube $Q$ plays an important role and it describes a kind of relative homotopical smallness.
-In fact, we do not need to recall the definition of a $Z$-set since only few properties on $Z$-sets are necessary.
-First, every homeomorphism of $Z$-sets can be extended to a homeomorphism of the Hilbert cube.
-Second, the Hilbert cube $Q\times I$ contains a topological copy of itself $Q\times \{0\}$ as a $Z$-set.
-Third, every closed subset of a $Z$-set in $Q$ is a $Z$-set in $Q$.